-This is the best book for young grads about to depart for real life.
+“The Defining Decade” by Meg Jay is the best book for young grads about how to get ready for real life.
 It’s the perfect self help book for those coming of age.
 I gave this book to my younger sister after she graduated college.
 She was so fresh faced and optimistic and I kinda wanted her to experience adulthood without all the bumps and headaches I had to learn from.
-My older sister had read it, she was trying to understand the mistakes she had made in her 20s and why she was not so happy with her early 30s and recommended this book as well.
+My older sister had read it, she was trying to understand the mistakes she had made in her 20s and why she was so unhappy in her early 30s and recommended this book as well.

 I would say don’t judge a book by its cover, it kind of has a bland and doctorish look to it but I found The Defining Decade to be a refreshing bit of truth in a world that says that your 20s are just an extension of adolescence.
 But we all have to grow up and some grow up later than others.
 Using your 20’s as a leaping post to get a head start on life could be the best decision you ever make.

-Her discussion on relationships was also a great highlight.
-Meg says it best, that the biggest decision you’ll ever make in life is who you’ll marry.
+Her discussion on relationships was very real and informative.
+Meg Jay says it best, that the biggest decision you’ll ever make in life is who you’ll marry.
 And most people don’t think twice about who they marry!
 They just fall haphazardly into relationships.

 She touched base on cohabitating and how it affects the success of marriage.
 Cohabitating is not the same as deciding to get married.
 And the issue is that people start cohabitating and then slide into marriage.
 You don’t necessarily slide into it with the idea of what it takes to have a successful marriage.
 The book recommended a few key steps in cohabiting successfully.